SuryaTanukuT/FullStackInterviewPrep/React/Error Boundaries/Fallback_UI.md

 - Add a **“Retry”** button using a state reset or reload logic.
 - Consider showing **error codes or bug IDs** for support teams.
 - Log errors behind the scenes (e.g., with Sentry or LogRocket).

----

-Want a fully reusable fallback component that accepts `onRetry`, `errorCode`, and styling props?
-I can whip that up too.